-When we’re feeling weak, overwhelmed and going through tough times, our loved ones often tell us to “Let go and let God”.
+When we’re feeling weak, overwhelmed, and going through tough times, our loved ones often tell us to “Let go and let God”.
 It’s a famous Christian saying that we tell each other when the pressures of life take over our thoughts.
-But what does it really mean?
+We need to understand the practical steps we need to take to be able to truly let go and let God.

 What does it mean to let go and let God?